 What is Porting?

-Porting a number refers to transferring a phone number from one telecommunications provider to another while keeping the same phone number.
-This allows users to switch service providers without having to change their existing phone numbers.
+Porting a number is transferring a phone number from one telecommunications provider to another while keeping the same number.
+This allows users to switch service providers without changing their existing phone numbers.
 The process typically involves submitting a porting request to the new provider, who coordinates with the current provider to complete the transfer.
 Porting a number ensures continuity and convenience for users, as they can retain their familiar contact information even when changing service providers.

 CTM does offer porting from other countries (where available).
 For further information, please submit a ticket.
 Our Carrier Regulations and Regulatory team will contact you regarding the regulatory paperwork required.